openmoh/openmohaa/docs/features.md

 - Fix to prevent being able to spectate while still in the team
 - Fix to prevent throwing a projectile and going into spectator to kill anyone
 - Fix for `sv_fps` (tickrate), higher values won't cause animation issues anymore
+- Fix for ladders to prevent sharking
+- Prevent crashing when the last weapon has no ammo and other weapons are inventory items

 ## Planned features